Benson Abounu: Career

-From 1975 to 1976, he worked with John Holt Group, where he rose from manager-in-training to production manager before switching over to Nigeria Breweries, Lagos, where he was technical manager from 1979 to 1980.
-At the Okin Bottling Company Ltd, Kaduna, he was general manager from 1982 to 1988.
-Thereafter, he served as director, NAL Merchant Bank PLC, Lagos, between 1986 and 1990, at the end of which he became principal partner, Abounu Benson and Company, chartered engineers and management consultants.
+From 1975 to 1976 he worked with John Holt Group, then for Nigeria Breweries, Lagos as technical manager from 1979 to 1980, at the Okin Bottling Company Ltd, Kaduna, as general manager from 1982 to 1988, and as director, NAL Merchant Bank PLC, Lagos, between 1986 and 1990, at the end of which he became principal partner, Abounu Benson and Company, chartered engineers and management consultants.

 In early 1990, Abounu was appointed sole administrator and chief executive officer of the Nigerian Mining Corporation, Jos, from where he moved to become an executive director at the Nigeria Coal Corporation, Enugu, between late 1990 and 1991.
 He came to public limelight in Benue State when he contested for governor on the platform of the Social Democratic Party, SDP, and thereafter served as special adviser to Governor Moses Adasu from 1992 to 1993.

 Abounu was appointed commissioner for water resources and environment by Governor George Akume in 1999; re-appointed and assigned to the Ministry of Solid Minerals, where he served from August 2003 to June 2005.
 He chaired the board of the Nigerian Television Authority between 2009 and 2011.

 Abounu contested the 2015 general elections as running mate to the All Progressives Congress gubernatorial candidate for Benue State, Chief Dr Samuel Ortom successfully.

 Consequently, He was inaugurated as the deputy governor of Benue State on 29 May 2015.
 In 2018 he moved with Governor Ortom to the Peoples Democratic Party (PDP) and both were reelected in March 2019.
 He was succeeded by Samuel Ode at the 2023 Benue State gubernatorial election.

-Fellowship

-He is a chartered Engineer (CEng) and registered with the Engineers Registration Board, a UK equivalent of COREN.
-He is a fellow of the Nigerian Society of Engineers, British Institution of Production Engineers and the Nigerian Institution of Mechanical Engineers.